 Messrs.
-Tucker, Burgess and Lilly are interested persons as defined in the 1940 Act due to their positions as officers of the Company.
+Poole and Lilly are interested persons as defined in the 1940 Act due to their positions as officers of the Company.
+Mr. Tucker is an interested person as defined in the 1940 Act due to his position as a senior advisor to the Company.